Welcome to the section of the website where you can find out more about the school's governors, and the work that we do.

 I am the Local Education Authority Governor appointed by North Somerset Council.
 I chair the Premises sub-committee and I am the Health and Safety Governor.
 I recently stood down as a North Somerset Councillor after 24 years, but I am still a member of Wrington Parish Council.
 My two children attended Wrington school many years ago, and before federation I was the LEA governor for Wrington school.
 I am now retired but during my working life I taught IT.
 For relaxation I enjoy music, gardening, walking and travel.

 As a resident in the Parish of Burrington I am a member of Holy Trinity Church and can be found ringing one of the 6 Church Bells there most Sundays.
-I also have two children attending Burrington school.
-Although relatively new in to the Governor role I have been in education for the last 22 years and am currently a Head of Faculty in a large Bristol Secondary School.
+I also have one child attending Burrington school.
+I have been in education for the last 23 years and am currently a Head of Faculty in a large Bristol Secondary School.